getgrav/grav-learn/pages/17/02.content/11.multi-language/doc.md

     DESCRIPTION: Le plugin d'erreur fournit un mécanisme simple de manipulation des pages d'erreur au sein de Grav.
 [/codesh]

+> [!WARNING]
-!
-The convention for plugins is to use PLUGIN_PLUGINNAME.* as a prefix for all language strings, to avoid any name conflict.
+> The convention for plugins is to use PLUGIN_PLUGINNAME.* as a prefix for all language strings, to avoid any name conflict.
 Themes are less likely to introduce language strings conflicts, but it's a good idea to prefix strings added in themes with THEME_THEMENAME.*

 ### Translation Overrides